 Verify you’ve met the requirements

-In order to apply for a CPA license in Texas, you must meet the following requirements:
+In order to apply for a Certified Public Accountant CPA license and become a CPA in Texas, you must meet the following requirements:

 - Be of good moral character